AIG may join bailout lawsuit against U.S. government

-NEW YORK/WASHINGTON (Reuters) - American International Group Inc, the insurer rescued by the U.S. government in 2008, said on Tuesday it is considering joining a lawsuit that claims the bailout terms were unfair, drawing angry condemnation from lawmakers.
+NEW YORK/WASHINGTON (Reuters) - American International Group Inc, the insurer rescued by the U.S. government in 2008, drew angry condemnation from lawmakers on Tuesday after saying it may join a lawsuit that alleges the bailout terms were unfair.

 The White House declined to comment on the potential for a lawsuit but defended the $182 billion bailout.

-Newly elected Senator Elizabeth Warren, feared by Wall Street as a potential thorn in its side on the Senate Banking Committee, called the lawsuit talk “outrageous” and said the company should not “bite the hand that fed them for helping them out in a crisis.”
+Meanwhile, newly elected Senator Elizabeth Warren, feared by Wall Street as a potential thorn in its side on the Senate Banking Committee, called the suit talk “outrageous” and said the company should not “bite the hand that fed them for helping them out in a crisis.”

-In a statement late Tuesday, AIG said it had no choice but to consider the demand from its former chief executive, Hank Greenberg, and his holding company Starr International that AIG join his lawsuit.
-Greenberg has sued for damages over the bailout and wants AIG to join him in challenging the “exorbitant” terms of the government rescue.

-Legal action by AIG would be shocking, given that the company has just launched a high-profile television ad campaign called “Thank you, America,” in which it offers the public its gratitude for the bailout.
-On Tuesday, AIG promoted the ads on Twitter, even as it came under fire over a possible lawsuit.
+The move would be something of a shock, given that AIG just launched a high-profile television ad campaign called “Thank you, America,” in which it offers the public its gratitude for the bailout.
+On Tuesday, the company promoted the ads on Twitter, even as it came under fire over the lawsuit.

-“AIG has paid back its debt to America with a profit, and we mean it when we say thank you to the American people,” CEO Bob Benmosche said in a statement.

-“At the same time, the Board of Directors has fiduciary and legal obligations to the Company and its shareholders to consider the demand served on us and respond in a fair, appropriate, and timely manner,” he said.
+Securities experts said AIG’s board needs to consider the matter as part of its fiduciary duty, but also said it was unlikely they will actually join.

-AIG said its board would meet Wednesday to discuss joining the lawsuit, with three options on its plate: take over and pursue the claims made by Starr; refuse Greenberg’s demand and block Starr from pursuing its claims; or let Starr pursue the claims on AIG’s behalf.
+AIG said its board would meet Wednesday to discuss joining a lawsuit filed against the government by the insurer’s former chief executive, Maurice “Hank” Greenberg.

-It expects to make a decision “in the next several weeks,” Benmosche said.

-Greenberg, whose Starr International owned 12 percent of AIG before its near-collapse, has accused the New York Fed of using the rescue to bail out Wall Street banks at the expense of AIG shareholders.
-He has also called the NY Fed a “loan shark” for charging the “exorbitant” interest of 14.5 percent on its initial loan to AIG.
+Greenberg, whose Starr International owned 12 percent of AIG before its near-collapse, has accused the New York Fed of using the rescue to bail out Wall Street banks at the expense of shareholders, and of being a “loan shark” by charging exorbitant interest of 14.5 percent on the initial loan.

 “If AIG enters this suit it would be the equivalent of a patient suing their doctor for saving their life,” said Mark Williams, a former Federal Reserve bank examiner who teaches in the finance department at Boston University.

-A federal judge in Manhattan already dismissed one of Greenberg’s lawsuits in November; it is being appealed.
+A federal judge in Manhattan already dismissed one of Greenberg’s suits in November; it is being appealed.

-A separate lawsuit under different legal theories is still pending in the U.S. Court of Federal Claims in Washington.
+A separate suit under different legal theories is still pending in the U.S. Court of Federal Claims in Washington.

+In a mid-December hearing in the Washington case, a lawyer for AIG told the court that all sides had already made three written submissions to the board and that the board would spend half the day on January 9 discussing the suit.

 One expert in securities law said he doubted AIG would ultimately decide to join the case.